 Nuclear Abolition Week 2013 witnessed the launch of ICAN’s new public outreach initiative, Share Your Shadow.
 When a nuclear weapon explodes, the blast vaporises every living being in its path, reducing them to shadows burned into the wall.
 These ashen imprints, still visible in Hiroshima and Nagasaki today, are known as nuclear shadows.
 To raise awareness of the catastrophic humanitarian consequences caused by nuclear weapons, more than five hundred people shared their shadows with their friends and contacts on Facebook and Twitter, including the former President of Costa Rica and Nobel Peace Prize laureate Óscar Arias, the deputy Foreign Minister of Norway, Gry Larsen, UN High Representative for Disarmament Affairs, Angela Kane, and Nobel Prize laureate in physics Dr. Jack Steinberger (see below).
 To see all the shadow pictures shared during Nuclear Abolition Week 2013, click here.

-During the Preparatory Committee of the Nuclear Non-Proliferation Treaty in May, ICAN launched an online petition calling for the states attending the upcoming conference on the humanitarian impact of nuclear weapons in Mexico to start negotiations for a treaty banning nuclear weapons.
+During the Preparatory Committee of the Nuclear Non-Proliferation Treaty in May, ICAN launched a petition calling for the states attending the upcoming conference on the humanitarian impact of nuclear weapons in Mexico to start negotiations for a treaty banning nuclear weapons.
 Nuclear Abolition Week 2013 also witnessed increased efforts by ICAN campaigners to collect signatures to this petition.
 At the moment of writing, more than 5000 people from 126 different countries have called on their governments take action for a nuclear ban, and the number is increasing every hour.

 The campaigners and partner organisations of ICAN used Nuclear Abolition Week to plan and organise a wide range of different events around the world.
 In Togo, ICAN’s partner organisation Visions Solidaires organised a press conference, a beach day, a dance party, and several meetings with government officials and UN representatives – all within a week.
 In France, ICAN’s partners put up a banner along the route of the Tour de France, encouraging passersby to share their shadows and sign ICAN’s online petition for a nuclear ban.
 In Latin America, IPPNW Costa Rica hosted an epic anti-nuclear party and participated in an event organised by the Costa Rican Committee of International Humanitarian Law.
 And ICAN’s new Indonesian partner, Institute of International Studies, organised a regional round table meeting in collaboration with ICAN Australia and the International Law and Policy Institute.
 In addition, different types of events were organised in Australia, Belgium, Canada, Colombia, Denmark, El Salvador, Ethiopia, Germany, Japan, Argentina, Macedonia, Nepal, the Netherlands, Nigeria, Norway, the Philippines, Serbia, Spain, Switzerland, and the United Kingdom.